“Even a journey of a thousand miles begins with a single step.” – Laozi

 This section discusses the basics of putting together an item of written work.
 Here we will cover how to best make your plans of attack, how to get your ideas together and how to execute a body of work that is well thought-out and has the appropriate evidence available.

-Assignments can be challenging at the best of times and this challenge can be amplified substantially when you find yourself have difficulties with the act of writing in the first place.
-Never the less, a very safe place to start is to always ask yourself a few questions to ensure that you understand what it is that you are actually expected to do.
+Assignments can be challenging at the best of times and this challenge can be amplified substantially when you find yourself having difficulties with the act of writing in the first place.
+Nevertheless, a very safe place to start is to always ask yourself a few questions to ensure that you understand what it is that you are actually expected to do.

 What do I need to do for this assignment?